twardoch/imgcolorshine/PLAN.md

 # PLAN: Engineering Roadmap (v2025-06-16)
 # this_file: PLAN.md

+Implement the tasks described below.

+Work tirelessly, without asking me any questions, until the job is completely.

 ## 1. Purpose

 This document provides a **deeply technical execution roadmap** for evolving `imgcolorshine` from a functional prototype into a production-grade, high-performance library.
 It is targeted at a senior developer familiar with Python's performance ecosystem (Numba, mypyc, packaging).